To be eligible for unemployment benefit payments, you must:

 - If your hours were reduced, you may also be eligible for partial unemployment benefits.

 - You must report all wages earned each week, even if you won’t be paid until later.
 This includes tips, commissions, bonuses, show-up time, military reserve pay, board, and lodging.

 - You must be able and available for work each week.
 This means you have no illness, injury, or personal circumstances that would keep you from working full time.

 - Refusing an offer of work may result in denial of unemployment benefits.

-- If directed, report in person at least once to a Missouri Career Center or other designated office.
-The Career Centers offer free skills assessments, career readiness certificates, personal job search consultations, and many other helpful services.
+- If directed, report in person at least once to a Missouri Job Center or other designated office.
+The Job Centers offer free skills assessments, career readiness certificates, personal job search consultations and many other helpful services.